 - Grondin, Jean, 2003, Hans-Georg Gadamer: A Biography, trans.
 Joel Weinsheimer, New Haven: Yale University Press.

 - Grün, Mauro, 2005, ‘Gadamer and the Otherness of Nature: Elements for an Environmental Education’, Human Studies, 28: 157–171.

-- Hahn, Lewis Edwin (ed.), 1997, The Philosophy of Hans-Georg Gadamer, Library of Living Philosophers XXIV, Chicago: Open Court, contains Gadamer 1997b.
+- Hahn, Lewis Edwin (ed.), 1997, The Philosophy of Hans-Georg Gadamer, Library of Living Philosophers XXIV, Chicago: Open Court (includes Gadamer 1997b).